 Jilles was our wine guide and began explaining all about Chianti (any wine produced in the Chianti region, in central Tuscany), the red Sangiovese grapes (Sangiovese derives its name from the Latin sanguis Jovis, “the blood of Jove,” or Jupiter, the god of sky and thunder), and Chianti Classico, “the oldest and most genuine area in the Chianti region,” whose wine has to be made with a minimum of 80% Sangiovese and bears the symbol of the black rooster.

-Big surprise, the wine was amazing.
+Taste of Tuscany big surprise, the wine was amazing.
 The red wines were so smooth and sumptuous and unlike any we had tried before.
 We loved the Riserva so much we bought a bottle (their Riserva is aged two years in a cellar and one year in wood).

 After that, we got on our bikes and headed to the next vineyard, but not before stopping at a couple spots to pause and take in the gorgeous Tuscan countryside.